Python-SIP/sip/sphinx/build_system.rst

     :param version:
         the numeric version number of the C/C++ library being wrapped.
 If it is negative then the latest version is assumed.
-(This is typically useful if a snapshot is indicated by a negative version number.)
+(This is typically useful if a development preview is indicated by a negative version number.)
     :param tags:
         the dictionary of SIP version tags keyed by the corresponding C/C++ library version number.
 The tag used is the one with the smallest key